 In general, all customers receive the same level of reliability from the generation system, since it is seldom practical to provide service at different reliability levels.
 Sometimes customers are served under interruptible tariffs or have installed load management devices, however, which effectively provide a lower reliability service.
 The marginal capacity cost for these customers may be zero if the utility does not plan for, or build, capacity to serve the incremental load of these customers.
-If the utility continues to plan for serving these customers is related to the marginal capacity cost for regular customers by their relative LOLP's.
+If the utility continues to plan for serving these customer loads, but with a lower level of reliability, the marginal capacity cost for these customers is related to the marginal capacity cost for regular customers by their relative LOLP's.